 THIS IS MY STORY.
-IF YOU'RE READING I HOPE YOU'LL BE A PART OF IT
+IF YOU'RE READING I HOPE YOU'LL BE A PART OF IT. by jo lyons.

 As a kid growing up in the 70s, my thing was farm animal sets.
 Many hours were spent setting all my plastic animals, fences, barns and haystacks up on the pool table for an afternoon of creating my perfect farm.
 Until my brothers would burst in and start playing pool and shooting my chickens and piglets with the pool ball only to destroy my fantasy world.
 I was the youngest of 7 and the only girl in the family which taught me the powerful art of independence.